day8/re-frame/README.md

 never achieving anything.

-So re-frame embraces the protagonist nature of `effects` - the entire, unruly zoo of them - but it does so in a controlled, debuggable, auditable, mockable, pluggable way.
+So re-frame embraces the protagonist nature of `effects` - the entire, unruly zoo of them - but it does so in a largely hidden way, and in a manner which is debuggable, auditable, mockable and pluggable.

 ### A Pivot Point

-The world has just changed and, very often, one particular part of the world, namely the **app's state**.
+The world just changed and, very often, one particular part of it: the **application state**.

-re-frame's `app state` is held in one place - think of it like you would an in-memory, central database for the app (Much more details later).
+re-frame's `app state` is held in one place - think of it like you would an in-memory, central database for the app (more details later).

 When domino 3 changes this `app state`, it triggers the next part of the cascade involving dominoes 4-5-6.

-### The view formula
+### There's a formula for it

 The 4-5-6 domino cascade implements the formula made famous by Facebook's ground-breaking React library:
   `v = f(s)`